How Flow Isolation May Set the Mass Scale for Super-Earth Planets: Model Overview

 For particles to be pulled around the core by the gas, the two relevant criteria are therefore

 where $v_\infty$ is the velocity of the incoming particle relative to the core.
-We now show that the former criterion is sufficient, as the latter is always satisfied for $R_{\mathrm{stab}} < R_B$.
-There are two regimes for $v_\infty$: either the particle comes in with a velocity relative to the core, $v_{pc} \leq v_{\mathrm{gas}}$ resulting from drift and turbulent excitation by the gas, or the Keplerian shear in the disk sets the incoming velocity, in which case $v_\infty \sim R_B \Omega$, where $\Omega = \sqrt{G M_*/r^3}$ is the local Keplerian orbital frequency and $r$ is the semi-major axis of the planet.
+We now show that the former criterion is sufficient, as the latter is always satisfied for $R_{\mathrm{stab}} < R_\mathrm{B}$.
+There are two regimes for $v_\infty$: either the particle comes in with a velocity relative to the core, $v_{\mathrm{pc}} \leq v_{\mathrm{gas}}$ resulting from drift and turbulent excitation by the gas, or the Keplerian shear in the disk sets the incoming velocity, in which case $v_\infty \sim R_\mathrm{B} \Omega$, where $\Omega = \sqrt{G M_*/r^3}$ is the local Keplerian orbital frequency, $r$ is the semi-major axis of the planet, and $M_*$ is the mass of the host star.
 In the latter regime we have